wilsonmar/wilsonmar.github.io/_posts/2019-06-04-flood-the-internet.md

 1. Display summary statistics.

+## Other APM

+A full list of APM tools:

+* New Relic
+* Dynatrace OneAgent
+* Dynatrace AppMon
+* AppDynamics
+* NudgeAPM

 <a name="VerifySecurity"></a>

 ## Security scans

-In today's randomware enviornment, we all need to be extra vigilant to ensure security.
+In today's ransomware enviornment, we all need to be extra vigilant to ensure security.

 1. Install <a target="_blank" href="https://inspec.io/">https://inspec.io</a>
 (created by Chef)